datafibers-community/df_web_src/content/blog/2018-03-10-ML-Naive-Bayes.md

 * **P(x) is the prior probability of predictor.**

 ## How it Works for Example
 Let’s understand the algorithm from an easiler example.
 Below is a training data set of weather and corresponding target variable **Play** (suggesting possibilities of playing).
 Now, we need to classify whether players will play or not based on weather condition.
-Let’s follow the below **steps** to perform it.
 ```
 +-----------+--------+
 | weather   | play ? |